-Fisetin Helps Maintain Brain Function In Tests
+Fisetin Helps Maintain Brain Function

 An antioxidant found in fruits and vegetables appears to stop memory loss that accompanies Alzheimer’s disease in mice, scientists at the Salk Institute for Biological Studies have discovered.
 In experiments on mice that normally develop Alzheimer’s symptoms less than a year after birth, a daily dose of the compound—a flavonol called fisetin—prevented the progressive memory and learning impairments.
 The drug, however, did not alter the formation of amyloid plaques in the brain, accumulations of proteins which are commonly blamed for Alzheimer’s disease.
 The new finding suggests a way to treat Alzheimer’s symptoms independently of targeting amyloid plaques.